 Suitability of Single and Composite Grab Samples

-Single grab samples are particularly useful when the water body is relatively homogenous in both time and space.
+Single grab samples are particularly useful when the water body is relatively homogeneous in both time and space.
 When concentrations of compounds vary over time, composite grab samples can be more appropriate.
 The choice between grab samples and composite grab samples will depend on the compound(s) of interest, as well as the available financial and temporal resources.
 For example, composite sampling is unsuitable for unstable compound parameters like pH, dissolved oxygen or volatiles (which will evaporate due to the physical mixing process) (USEPA, 1995).

 Location and Frequency of Sampling